 How did this work?

-Evan will run all laps of all eight days, hopefully averaging around 26.2 miles each day on a mix of permanent OCR facilities, live events and OCR/ninja gyms between Long Island, NY and Kansas City, Missouri.
-Participants can sign up to run with Evan pacing him for as much as they want.
-All participants will stay with Evan for the outdoor venues at his pace for safety/insurance reasons.
-The group will move at a conversational pace staying together completing obstacles according to their ability levels.
+Evan set out to run 8 days in a row of 8 different Obstacle Course Racing (OCR) venues with plans to cover a marathon length (26.2 miles at each).
+The event took place between Long Island, NY and Kansas City, Kansas.
+Participants signed up to run with Evan pacing him for as much as they want.
+The group moved at a conversational pace staying together completing obstacles according to their ability levels.

-How much of my registration goes to charity?
+How much of the registration went to charity?

-Where and when is each day of the event?
+Where and when was each day of the event?

 Day 8: Sunday, January 26, 2020: KC Timber Challenge Yeti (this is a live event, you must register for their event here to pace/run.
 If you want an OCR America shirt and buckle, you need to also register for here.)